 There have been a number of highly publicized cases involving fraud or other misconduct by employees in the financial services industry in recent years and, notwithstanding the extensive measures we take to deter and prevent such activity, we run the risk that employee misconduct could occur.
 Misconduct by employees could include binding us to transactions that exceed authorized limits or present unacceptable risks, or concealing from us unauthorized or unsuccessful activities, which, in either case, may result in unknown and unmanaged risks or losses.
-Employee misconduct could also involve the improper use of confidential information, which could result in regulatory sanctions and serious reputational harm.
+Employee misconduct could also involve the improper use of confidential information, which could result in regulatory enforcement proceedings, sanctions and serious reputational harm.
 We are also susceptible to loss as a result of employee error.
-It is not always possible to deter employee misconduct or prevent employee error and the precautions we take to prevent and detect this activity may not be effective in all cases, which could materially adversely affect our business, financial condition or profitability.
+There can be no assurance that it will be always possible to deter employee misconduct or prevent employee error and the precautions we take to prevent and detect this activity may not be effective in all cases, which could materially adversely affect our business, financial condition or profitability.